Sandy-Patel02/Offsite-Demo/index.md

    -  Salesforce Connect: OData 4.0
    -  Salesforce Connect: Custom (developed with the Apex Connector Framework)
 -  External Services

-Named Credentials also include an OutboundNetworkConnection field that you can use to route callouts through a private connection.
-By separating the endpoint URL and authentication from the callout definition, named credentials make callouts easier to maintain.
-For example, if an endpoint URL changes, you update only the named credential.
-All callouts that reference the named credential simply continue to work.

 ## Manage Scratch Orgs from Dev Hub